microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab3-tour/README.md

 The SaaS subscription is being created.
 This may take a minute or two.
 Once the SaaS subscription has been created, you can move on to the following steps.

-## Exercise: Use the second offer's landing page
+## Exercise: The second landing page

 In this exercise, you will visit the offer's landing page, provided by the SaaS Accelerator.